 The finder is fast and useful, with a lot of filters and preferences that you can choose.
 After you pick the hotel you want, you get redirected to another site, e.g. Hotels.com (they also use a PWA by the way).

 Trivago claims that the number of clicks to hotels rose to 94% and more than 67% of the users who dropped connection came back online and continued using the app.
 It’s actually not a big number since only 3% of all users even try the offline feature.
 But we are convinced that as the awareness of this feature grows this number is going to rise.

 PWAs still have a few challenges they need to overcome to offer the best possible user experience.
 For instance, Apple needs to pick up its game to be on par with Android capabilities.

 Secondly, PWAs need a more intuitive way to get added to user devices.
 Right now the Add to Home button sometimes works inconsistently.
 Thirdly, PWAs need a more mature dev environment.
 It’s still a young technology that developers need to learn to use efficiently.

 But although PWAs experience all these challenges, they remain one of the most impactful tools for your growth in the 2020s.
 Building your business online using a progressive web app is a good way to get a super-fast, mobile-friendly, and engaging store.
-And with time PWAs will get even better!
+And the solution can come at a reasonable PWA price, not to mention that with time PWAs will get even better!